-While blade servers are a highly common aspect of many business server rooms, there are other technologies that may replace their commonality.
-Brick servers, which unlike a blade server do not require a chassis outer container, have many of the benefits of compactness and compatibility, while taking up even less space.
-Similarly, cartridge servers are small like printer cartridges and commonly used in various industries.
+While blade servers are common in many organizations' server rooms, other technologies are being used as well.
+Brick servers -- which, unlike a blade server, don't require a chassis outer container -- offer the benefits of compactness and adaptability.
+Similarly, cartridge servers are as small as printer cartridges and are commonly used in various industries.
 In addition, modular hybrid servers address some issues with hard-wired connections, temperature management and ease of movement within a server system.

 As power consumption and thermal design power increase with ever-improving technologies, the demand for servers that can be stored seamlessly and easily cooled will continues to grow.